Inference for the mode of a log-concave density: Simulations: some comparisons and examples

 \subsection{Monte Carlo estimates of the distribution of $\ \DD$}

-To implement our likelihood ratio test and the corresponding new confidence intervals, we first conducted a Monte-Carlo study of the limiting distribution of the limit random variable $\DD$ (under the null hypothesis).
+To implement our likelihood ratio test and the corresponding new confidence intervals, we first conducted a Monte-Carlo study of the null-hypothesis limit random variable, $\DD$.
 We did this by simulating $M = 5\times 10^3$ samples of $n = 10^4$ from the following distributions satisfying the key hypothesis ($\varphi_0^{\prime\prime} (m)< 0$) of Theorem~\ref{LRasympNullDistribution}: Gamma$(3,1)$, Beta$(2,3)$, Weibull$(3/2,1)$.
 The results are shown in Figure~\ref{fig:figure1}.
-Figure~\ref{fig:figure1} also includes: (i) a plot of the empirical distribution of $2 \log \lambda_n$ for $M = 5\times 10^3$ samples of size $n=10^4$ drawn from the Laplace density $2^{-1} \exp ( - | x |)$ for which the assumption of Theorem 1 fails; (ii) a plot of the known d.f. of a chi-square random variable with $1$ degree of freedom, (which is the limiting distribution of the likelihood ratio test statistic for testing a one-dimensional parameter in a regular parametric model).
-In keeping with Theorem~\ref{LRasympNullDistribution}, the empirical results for all three distributions satisfying Theorem~\ref{LRasympNullDistribution} are tightly clustered, in spite of the fact that the various constants associated with these distributions are quite different, as shown in Table 1; in the next to last column $C(f_0) \equiv \left ((4!)^2 f_0 (m)/ (f_0^{\prime\prime} (m))^2) \right )^{1/5}$ from \eqref{LimitDistribMLEofMode}, and in the last column SLC stands for ``strongly log-concave'' (see e.g.\ \citep{Wellner:2013gq}).
+Figure~\ref{fig:figure1} also includes: (i) a plot of the known d.f. of a chi-square random variable with $1$ degree of freedom, (which is the limiting distribution of the likelihood ratio test statistic for testing a one-dimensional parameter in a regular parametric model); (ii) a plot of the empirical distribution of $2 \log \lambda_n$ for $M = 5\times 10^3$ samples of size $n=10^4$ drawn drawn from the Laplace density $2^{-1} \exp ( - | x |)$ for which the assumption of Theorem 1 fails.
+In keeping with Theorem~\ref{LRasympNullDistribution}, the empirical results for all the distributions satisfying Theorem~\ref{LRasympNullDistribution} are tightly clustered and in fact are almost visually indistinguishable, in spite of the fact that the various constants associated with these distributions are quite different, as shown in Table 1; in the next to last column $C(f_0) \equiv \left ((4!)^2 f_0 (m)/ (f_0^{\prime\prime} (m))^2) \right )^{1/5}$ from \eqref{LimitDistribMLEofMode}, and in the last column SLC stands for ``strongly log-concave'' (see e.g.\ \cite{MR3290441}).

 Now for $\alpha \in (0,1)$ let $d_{\alpha}$ satisfy $P ( \DD > d_{\alpha} ) = \alpha $.
 The following table gives

 a few estimated values for $d_{\alpha}$: These are based on $350,000$ Monte Carlo simulations each based on simulating $1 \times 10^6$ observations from a standard normal.
 These values, and the simulated critical values for all $\alpha \in (0,1)$, are available in the \verb+logcondens.mode+ package \citep{doss:logcondens.mode} in R \citep{R-core}.